 - Identify children and families who would benefit from early help; - Undertake an assessment of the need for early help (E.g. CAF, TAF or ECAF); and - Provide targeted early help services to address the assessed needs of a child and their family which focuses on activity to significantly improve the outcomes for the child.

-Schools should, in particular, be alert to the potential need for early help for a child who:
+Any pupil may benefit from early help, but in particular, staff will be alert to the potential need for early help for pupils who: